liuyehcf/BlogSource/_posts/Spring-AOP-源码剖析.md

 									logger.debug("Skipping advisor '" + name +
 											"' with dependency on currently created bean: " + ex.getMessage());
 								}
-								// Ignore: indicates a reference back to the bean we're trying to advise.
+								//Ignore: indicates a reference back to the bean we're trying to advise.
-								// We want to find advisors other than the currently created bean itself. continue;
+								//We want to find advisors other than the currently created bean itself. continue;
 							}
 						}